gnzdragon/mhscyberpatriotScript/README.md

-# mhscyberpatriotScript
+# automation-scripts-collection
-A repository filled with scripts for the Mililani High School Open Division Cyberpatriot Teams.
+A collection of automation scripts for various tasks, including system administration, data processing, and Google Workspace management.